kmkr/splendid-nudibranch/content.md

 Loc		Yucatán, Mexico
 Tags	2011
 Latin	-
 Desc	The eastern parts of Mexico is highly fertile with dense jungle and a magnificent flora.
 Underground cave systems filled with water act as the area’s principal source of water.
-For us, access to these underground labyrinths are through sinkholes called cenotes and diving in the area is superior, truly a fantastic experience.
+For us, access to these underground labyrinths are through sinkholes called cenotes.
+Diving in the area is otherworldly, a fantastic experience.

 Kris Krister 276.jpg